Cognigy/Documentation/docs/ai/empower/llms/llm-session-token-counter.md

 ## Limitations

-- The LLM Session Token Counter supports only [OpenAI](providers/openai.md) and [Azure OpenAI](providers/microsoft-azure-openai.md) embedding models.
-If you configure an Aleph Alpha embedding model, you receive 0 as the total token count.
+- The LLM Session Token Counter does not support embedding models from Aleph Alpha.

-## Set Up an LLM Session Token Counter
+## Fetching Session-Wide Token Usage

 1. Add a Code Node after the Node that uses an LLM, for example, after an [AI Agent Node](../../build/node-reference/ai/ai-agent.md).
 2. Add the following API request to the Code Node: